void-linux/void-packages/Manual.md

 #### Language Bindings

-Language Bindings are packages which allow programs or libraries to have extensions or plugins written in a certian language.
+Language Bindings are packages which allow programs or libraries to have extensions or plugins written in a certain language.

 The naming convention to those packages is:
 ```